 Medical Protection defines a Good Samaritan act as one in which medical assistance is given, free of charge, in a bona fide medical emergency upon which you may chance, in a personal as opposed to a professional capacity, eg, assisting a fellow spectator at an event.

 For doctors, ignoring such a predicament is never an option.
 When called into action while off duty, you must remember to make a full clinical record after treatment.
-There will be millions of people at the Games and, in this scenario, you must assess your own competence in handling the situation – eg, you may be under the influence of alcohol – and proceed accordingly.
+You must assess your own competence in handling the situation – eg, you may be under the influence of alcohol – and proceed accordingly.

 Only intervene if the situation is an emergency.
 Any situation that is beyond your competence may still benefit from your input, to a degree.
 For example, you can use your clinical skills to take a history, make an examination to reach a preliminary assessment, and give an indication of the likely differential diagnosis.
 You can also suggest options for the management of the situation pending arrival of support.